erinfry6/AncGeneExpReconstructionBT/README.md

 #################################################################################

+## Troubleshooting on test example files

-**To run these scripts on the example test files, copy the files in scripts/test to the data directory and follow the above steps.**
+To run these scripts on the example test files, copy the files in scripts/test to the data directory and follow the above steps.

 ### by Erin Fry, September 16 2016
 ### Last modified: February 1 2017